 - Nutrition: If you are worried about not getting enough protein, you can have vegan protein shakes (pea/ hemp/ bean protein).
 Also, you might want to take B12 supplements once in a while if you do not get any B12 from food.
-B12 is only found in animal products and we definitely need it, but now it is added to some brands of almond milk and some other vegan products, so just check the labels.
+B12 is only found in animal products and we definitely need it, but now it is added to some brands of soy or almond milk and some other vegan products, so just check the labels.

 I try to always keep a few elementary things stocked at home, so I can come up with a quick fix even if I haven’t been shopping.
 These are the essentials I would suggest buying when you first go vegan: (they are based on my own preferences, so add or leave out anything you want)

 - plain oats (or vegan granola, or other grains like amaranth.
 I always make sure there is no added sugar in them)

 - fresh fruit